balima78/these-R-nice/README.md

     - [Stata2R](https://stata2r.github.io/data.table/#introduction) - translates Stata to R with {data.table}
     - [Exploring, Visualizing, and Modeling Big Data with R](https://okanbulut.github.io/bigdata/wrangling-big-data.html#what-is-data.table) - Data wrangling with {data.table}
 - [Data Science and Predictive Analytics (UMich HS650)](https://www.socr.umich.edu/people/dinov/DSPA_Courses.html) - The Data Science and Predictive Analytics (DSPA) course aims to build computational abilities, inferential thinking, and practical skills for tackling core data scientific challenges.
+- [Survival Analysis in R](https://www.emilyzabor.com/tutorials/survival_analysis_in_r_tutorial.html) - an introduction to survival analysis, and to conducting a survival analysis in R.
 - [The Shiny AWS Book](https://business-science.github.io/shiny-production-with-aws-book/) - A proven process for deploying applications in the Cloud with Shiny and AWS.
 - [H2O.ai](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/index.html) - H2O is an open source, in-memory, distributed, fast, and scalable machine learning and predictive analytics platform that allows you to build machine learning models on big data and provides easy productionalization of those models in an enterprise environment.